-Entry into the Optometry Residency program at the University of Chicago requires completion of Optometry school accredited by the Accreditation Council on Optometric Education (ACOE).
-In addition, entry requires successful passage of National Board of Examiners in Optometry® (NBEO) parts 1, 2, and 3 as well as Treatment and Management of Ocular Disease (TMOD).
-Applicants must be United States citizens, permanent residents, or holders of J1 visas, and be eligible for licensure in the State of Illinois.
+Entry into the Optometry Residency Program at the University of Chicago requires completion of optometry school accredited by the Accreditation Council on Optometric Education (ACOE).
+Applicants must prove successful passage of the National Board of Examiners in Optometry® (NBEO) Parts I, II, and III, as well as Treatment and Management of Ocular Disease (TMOD).
+Applicants must be citizens of the United States of America and be eligible for licensure in the State of Illinois.